ThomDietrich/home-assistant-addons/autossh/DOCS.md

 The public key can be found in the log after the first startup and must be copied to the remote server.

 On your typical remote server Linux system the public key is added to `<users home>/.ssh/authorized_keys`.

-Do NOT add the key to the root user's `authorized_keys` file.
-We recommend a dedicated user that doesn't have access to anything that isn't needed.
-Consider the Docker solution provided below.
+Please consider the remote server security remarks provided below.

-**Security Note**
-For additional security, we prepend some restrictions to the public key that [disallow anything](https://manpages.debian.org/experimental/openssh-server/authorized_keys.5.en.html#restrict) other than port forwarding on the remote server.
-For this to work, you **must** leave the `-N` in the `other_ssh_options` section of the default config.
-If you do not want to use these additional security measures, you can remove everything before the `ssh-ed25519 ...` part of the key printout.

-Be aware that anyone with access to your local Home Assistant's file system (and thus the private key) will be able to log in to your remote server and can execute any command if the restrictions are not set.

 ----

 ## Remote Server Configuration

-The remote server is the machine hosting the SSH Server and the counterpart for your tunnel connection.
+The remote server is the machine hosting the SSH server and is the counterpart for the tunnelled connection initiated by this add-on.
-Most users might want to bind a domain name dedicated to their Home Assistant instance to this server's address.

-By default, forwarded ports can only be bound to localhost.
+By default, forwarded ports on SSH (openssh) can only be bound to localhost.
-To make it available on a public interface, either reconfigure SSH or set up a reverse proxy.
+To make the forwarded port (i.e. the Home Assistant UI) available on a public interface, ideally linked to a dedicated domain name, a couple of options exist.
-A docker solution is given as the most secure and the cleanest solution overall.
-You can expose ports in three main ways:

 ### Option 1: Enable SSH GatewayPorts